SAlimdjanov/MIT-Introduction-to-Algorithms-4th-Ed/README.md

 # Introduction to Algorithms, 4th Ed.

 This repository contains notes, code, and practice problems from _Introduction to Algorithms, 4th Ed._ written by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein, published by MIT Press.
-Additional resources pertaining to the book can be found [here <base target="_blank">](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/).
+Additional resources pertaining to the book can be found [here](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/).

 ## Contents